chromium/chromium/docs/mac_build_instructions.md

     The easiest way to get the newest SDK is to use the newest version of Xcode, which often requires using the newest version of macOS.
-We don't use Xcode itself much, so if you're know what you're doing, you can likely get the build working with an older version of macOS as long as you get a new version of the macOS SDK on it.
+We don't use Xcode itself much, so if you know what you're doing, you can likely get the build working with an older version of macOS as long as you get a new version of the macOS SDK on it.
 *   An APFS-formatted volume (this is the default format for macOS volumes).